MarufZak/study-logs/linux-command-line/README.md

 3. It's possible to record the shell session in some file with `script file` command.

 And of course searching in history can be done with regular command `history | grep pattern`.

+## Permissions

+Linux is not only multitasking system, but also multiuser system.
+Multiple users can operate on a computer at the same time.
+Usually computers have only one keyboard and screen, but other users can connect to it with secure shell (ssh), and even have their own GUI remotely.

+Some files are not accessible to regular users, for example `/etc/passwd`.
+This is bound to security model in Unix.
+User can own a file or directory, and has control over its access.
+It can grant some access to specified group, and for everybode else (also referred as world).
+To see the user id, groups user belongs to and their ids, `id` command is used.

+Groups, users, etc are taken, as everything in Linux, from files:

+1. `/etc/passwd` - defines user accounts.
+2. `/etc/group` - defines groups.
+3. `/etc/shadow` - information about users passwords.

+We can see permissions on files and directories with `ls -la` command, in first column.
+First char defines file type, next 3 permission bits for owner, next 3 permission bits for group, and rest 3 is for the everyone else.

+Symbolic links have all permissions, with `l` file type, and original permissions are specified in target file.